matrix-org/matrix-spec-proposals/proposals/3348 Server-Server Room based extensible communication.md

 Server users may be used to snoop into end-to-end conversation.
 To solve this problem, this paper proposes server users joining rooms without `"type":  "m.s2s"` be ill-formed.

-Room Upgrade Negotiation is vulnernable to Downgrade attacks in theory if the HS is not properly configured but the author consideres this an acceptable compromise.
+Room Upgrade Negotiation is vulnerable to Downgrade attacks in theory if the HS is not properly configured

+but the author consideres this an acceptable compromise.

 The MSC also provides a Very clear way to avoid the downgrade attack problem as a HS by saying